10 Easy Ways to Pay Off Debt

 If you're carrying debts, making extra efforts on your high-interest rate ones should be a top priority to pay down debt.

-By doing so, you'll save money on interest and pay off your debts more quickly.
+By doing so, you'll save money on interest, build momentum, and pay off your debts more quickly.
 For example, let's say you have two debts: a $5,000 balance on a credit card with a 15% APR, and a $10,000 student loan with a 5% APR.

 In contrast, the debt snowball method strategy focuses on monthly payments toward the smallest debt first.
 Once the debt with the smallest balance is cleared, that money goes towards the next smallest debt, and so on.

-If you struggle to find a way to increase the minimum payment, need guidance with debt consolidation, or want to reduce the loans you owe, you can discuss these 2 strategies (debt avalanche and debt snowball method) with a Certified Financial Planner (CFP); you can also get in touch with The Credit Pros.
+If you struggle to find a way to increase the minimum payment, need guidance with debt consolidation, or want to reduce the loans you owe, talk with a Certified Financial Planner (CFP) or get in touch with The Credit Pros. to work on a debt repayment plan.

 3. Negotiate with your creditors

-Often, you can negotiate a lower interest rate or a longer repayment plan.
+Often, you can negotiate with lenders a lower interest rate or a longer repayment plan.

 Remember, the goal is to avoid defaulting on your debt, which can have serious consequences for your credit scores, your finances, and your life in general.